ks2355244/week_3_assessment_spotify/README.md

 ```

 This will delete the song with the ID from the list.
-Should the song is
+If the song is
 not found, a friendly error should be raised.

 Example: